 Bike Shops / Bike Rentals:

-This multi-use paved trail is an easy ride, flat with a lot shade, especially along the northern section.
+This multi-use paved bike trail is an easy ride, flat with good shade, especially along the northern section.
 Popular for biking and walking.
 There are several well-marked road crossings, the largest being at SR 44.
-The section north of Earl Brown Park is most popular, with easy access to Main Street and downtown DeLand.
-The trail to the south weaves eastward after leaving the old downtown area, passing through suburbs.
+The section north of Earl Brown Park is most popular, with easy access to Main Street and old downtown DeLand.
+The trail to the south weaves eastward after leaving the downtown area, passing through suburbs, with little shade.

-Starting from Earl Brown Park (parking, restrooms, picnic, fitness trail, playground, skate park, activity center, tennis and athletic fields), the trail runs north on the east side of S. Alabama Ave., past the park, the Municipal Stadium and several playing fields, and the National Guard Armory.
-Crossing to the west side of Alabama, it crosses SR 44 (New York Ave.) - a busy road, be careful and use the crossing signals - then proceeds past the (new) Volusia County Courthouse.
+Starting from Earl Brown Park (parking, restrooms, picnic, fitness trail, playground, skate park, activity center, tennis and athletic fields), the trail runs north on the east side of S. Alabama Ave., past the park, the Municipal Stadium, some playing fields, and the National Guard Armory.
+Crossing to the west side of Alabama, the trail crosses SR 44 (New York Ave.) - a busy road, use care.
+It then it proceeds past the (new) Volusia County Courthouse.
 The trail detours through Painters Pond Park and exits onto E. Ohio Ave., then enters Stetson University at N. Amelia Ave.

 The trail follows N. Amelia Ave. through Stetson University to E. Minnesota Ave.
 It turns east on Minnesota, passing residential halls and athletic facilities, including Stetson University's beach volleyball court, and ending at N. Garfield Ave.

 An extension from the current trail end is planned to run along N. Garfield Ave., north 1.3 miles to US 92 (International Speedway Blvd.) where an existing trail runs along that busy road about 2.5 miles, connecting to the YMCA and municipal airport.